 Common Statement

-Since August 21st, 1989, Faith Leaders of the Interfaith Network of the City of Greater Dandenong have pledged their commitment and have signed the Common Statement.
+Since August 21st, 1989, the Interfaith Network (IFN), our Faith Leaders and the City of Greater Dandenong have pledged their commitment and together have signed the Common Statement.

-The annual signing of the Common Statement reaffirms the commitment to the City of Greater Dandenong to work together for peace, harmony and understanding in the community.
+Guided by the Interfaith Network Vision of 'Many Faiths', One People, the annual signing of the Common Statement reaffirms the expressed commitment to the City of Greater Dandenong to work together for peace, harmony and understanding within our community.

 Given the symbolic significance and expressed commitment of the Common Statement, the signed Common Statement is also presented by the Faith Leaders of the Interfaith Network to the Mayor at the annual Mayor election.